SherllyNeo/better_task_manager/README.md

 ![](./images/taskbar.png)

+* Simple and effective.
+You always want to keep things 0.
 * Add, Read and Remove tasks, no updating.
 So not CRUD.
+* Change config in src/config.h for when you want tasks to become high priority or urgent
 * Runs off a plain CSV so your tasks are portable, syncable and awesome
 * Uses my ![dsvParser](https://github.com/SherllyNeo/dsvParser) so it has proper csv parsing